 Rathaus-Passagen, Rathausstraße 5, 10178 Berlin,

-Modern, a ten-pin bowling alley with 18 lanes, plus pool tables & a bar-restaurant.
+Modern, a ten-pin bowling alley with 18 lanes, plus pool tables & a bar restaurant.

 Where to shop in Berlin for teenagers

-Berlin is a shoppers paradise from small designer boutiques to large department stores.
-Some say the most famous shopping street in the city is Kurfürstendamm is often referred to as the Champs-Élysées of Berlin with its designer brands.
-Alexanderplatz is lined with department stores and is convenient to visit with trams stopping here every few minutes.
+The city is a shoppers’ paradise for Berlin teenagers, from small designer boutiques to large department stores.
+Some say the city’s most famous shopping street is Kurfürstendamm, often called the Champs-Élysées of Berlin with its designer brands.

 Free things to do in Berlin with teens

-Berlin offers, some of the best free things to do with your teenage family members.
-These free city activities are perfect for keeping everyone happy and entertained without having to spend any money.
 There are also plenty of affordable restaurants and shops where you can shop for souvenirs without breaking the bank.
 Some of our recommendations for free family activities in Berlin are as follows.

 - Visit The Lovely Reichstag Dome